Fraction Calculator

 c) Write a previous answer (new numerator 12) over the denominator 5.

-Multiply both numerators and denominators.
-Result fraction keep to lowest possible denominator GCD(96, 15) = 3.
+Multiply both numerators and both denominators.
+Then simplify the resulting fraction to its lowest terms GCD(96, 15) = 3.
 In the following intermediate step, cancel by a common factor of 3 gives 32/5.

 In other words, eight thirds multiplied by twelve fifths equals thirty-two fifths.